tyleranton/cp-hackathon/README.md

 - `TWITCH_BROADCASTER_ID`
 - `WH_CALLBACK_URL`
 - `WH_SECRET`

+You can include these environment variables locally by creating a `.env` file in the root of the project and placing them there.

 If running locally, it's recommended to use a tool like Ngrok to create an https tunnel for the webhook callback URL.